neteler/FullSupportPython3/README.md

 ![Project Image](https://raw.githubusercontent.com/sanjeetbhatti/FullSupportPython3/master/GSoC-final-report-project-pic.png)

 There are patches in the respective directories in the grass_trunk.
+The patches have been created against the svn revision 73073 of GRASS GIS.

 **Patches** | **Patch for**
 --- | ---